nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 1. Reverse engineer the algorithm a little bit.
 2. Formulate an aspect of the algorithm as it might occur in a paper or reference implementation.
 3. Search the internet for various possible formulations.
 At the time of writing, one option is also to study the [list of stream ciphers][StreamCiphers] and the [known compression algorithms][CompressionAlgorithms] on WikiPedia and search for anything that sounds familiar.
+Another good resource is [grep.app][grepapp].
 4. If you have not succeeded, go back to step 1 or 2.

 In order to be efficient during this process, it is important to scope and perpetually scale your efforts in the first step.
 We recommend the following escalation protocol:

 1. Identify remarkable integer constants.
 2. Identify remarkable sequences of arithmetic operations (shifts, rotations, modulo, and/or/not/xor, etc).
+   Pay specific attention to rotation patterns which are not all, say, multiples of 4.
 3. Start reverse engineering the first steps of the algorithm until have identified what could be construed as a step in an algorithm.
 4. Do step 3 a few more times (also, do step 1 and 2 a few more times).
 5. Reverse engineer the whole thing.